The Doors (album): Recording

+Ray Manzarek, explaining the bass-overdubs, said:

 According to Botnick, "What you hear on the first album is what they did live.
 It wasn't just playing the song–it transcended that."
-However, session musician Larry Knechtel and Krieger overdubbed bass guitar on several tracks in order to give some "punch" to the sound of Manzarek's keyboard bass.
+Session musician Larry Knechtel and Krieger overdubbed bass guitar on several tracks in order to give some "punch" to the sound of Manzarek's keyboard bass.
+Morrison explained in 1969, "We started almost immediately, and some of the songs took only a few takes.
+We'd do several takes just to make sure we couldn't do a better one."
 For "The End" and "Light My Fire", two takes were edited together to achieve the final recording.
 The album was mixed and completed in October 1966.
 Although "Indian Summer" was recorded during the sessions and thought was given to including it as the final track, it was eventually replaced with "The End".

 Composition

 The Doors features many of the group's most famous compositions, including "Light My Fire", "Break On Through (To the Other Side)", and "The End".
 In 1969, Morrison stated:

 Interviewed by Lizze James, he pointed out the meaning of the verse "My only friend, the end":

 "Break On Through (To the Other Side)" was released as the group's first single but it was relatively unsuccessful, peaking at No. 104 in Cash Box and No. 126 in Billboard.
 Elektra Records edited the line "she gets high", knowing a drug reference would discourage airplay (many releases have the original portions of both "Break On Through" and "The End" edited).
 The song is in 4/4 time and quite fast-paced, starting with Densmore's bossa nova drum groove in which a clave pattern is played as a rim click underneath a driving ride cymbal pattern.
 Densmore appreciated the new bossa nova craze coming from Brazil, so he decided to use it in the song.
 Robby Krieger has stated that he took the idea for the guitar riff from Paul Butterfield's version of the song "Shake Your Moneymaker" (originally by blues guitarist Elmore James).
 Later, a disjointed quirky organ solo is played quite similar to the introduction of Ray Charles' "What'd I Say".

 The Doors' breakout hit "Light My Fire" was primarily composed by Krieger.
 Although the album version was just over seven minutes long, it was widely requested for radio play, so a single version was edited to under three minutes with nearly all the instrumental break removed for airplay on AM radio.
-While recalling its writing process, Krieger has claimed that it was Morrison who encouraged the others to write songs when they realized they did not have enough original material.
+Krieger has claimed that it was Morrison who encouraged the others to write songs when they realized they did not have enough original material.
+He recalled that Morrison had suggested to him to write "about something universal."